MEGT Foundation Scholarship Program

 • Title

-What will the scholarship help with?
+What expenses will the scholarship pay for?

-• Internet/Wi-Fi access (up to $500 per year)
+• Internet and/or Wi-Fi access (up to $500 per year)

-• Laptop, monitor and printer purchased by MEGT (up to $1,300)
+• Laptop purchased by MEGT (up to $1,300)

 • Tutoring (up to $1,000 per year)

-• Uniforms if required (up to $400)
+• Uniforms if required (up to $400 per year)

 • Title